 This hand-picked list includes price ranges to suit all budgets.
 Whether you feel like splashing out on a 5-star hotel with all the bells and whistles, or prefer something a little more low key, you’ll easily find what you’re looking for.

-Who Paid for What in this Tuscany Boutique Hotels Post?
+Who Paid for What in this Best Boutique Hotels in Tuscany Post?

 I covered all of the costs involved in writing this blog post.
 This Tuscany Boutique Hotels post includes affiliate links.
 That means if you click through and end up making a purchase I will receive a small commission.
 I wanted to make sure you were aware of this.